 In addition to admission requirements pertaining to graduate study, international students must also submit satisfactory scores from the Test of English as a Foreign Language (TOEFL) unless they have graduated from a U.S. College/University.
-The minimum acceptable score for admission is 550 for paper-based tests or 213 on the computer based exam.
+The minimum acceptable score for admission is 550 for paper-based tests, 213 on the computer based exam and 79 on internet based exam.
 Students with TOEFL scores below 550 may submit other proof of English proficiency (i.e., strong GRE/GMAT scores relevant to English language proficiency, or evidence of prior successful study in an English speaking college or university).
 English language proficiency will be evaluated on an individual basis.
 International students may be required to have their transcripts evaluated by World Education Services (WES) to determine U.S. credit equivalencies.
 Contact admissions for information pertaining to foreign student requirements/visa.
 The application deadline for International Students applying for fall is June 1.
 The application deadline for spring applicants is November 1.
+Applicants should write their name as it appears on their passport.
 This school is authorized under Federal law to enroll nonimmigrant students.

-Standardized Examinations
+International students are required to attend an orientation prior to the start of classes.
+An International Orientation fee will be assessed.

-Graduate Record Examination
+Standardized Examinations Graduate Record Examination

-Scores from the Graduate Record Examination (GRE/General Test) are required for the graduate programs in advanced technology, adult nurse practitioner, computer science, family nurse practitioner, nursing administration, telecommunications and health services administration (or GMAT).
-The GRE is administered through the National Program for Graduate School Selection and the Educational Testing Service.
-The aptitude test is a 3 1/2-hour examination which measures general scholastic ability at the graduate level and yields separate scores for verbal, quantitative, and analytical abilities.
+Scores from the Graduate Record Examination (GRE/General Test) are required for the graduate programs in advanced technology, computer science, telecommunications and health services administration (GMAT preferred).
+The GRE is administered through the Educational Testing Service.
+The aptitude test is a 3 1/2-hour examination which measures general scholastic ability at the graduate level and yields separate scores for verbal reasoning, quantitative reasoning, and analytical writing abilities.
 Please note that the proper code number (2896) must be used for scores to be reported to SUNYIT.